-When I was twenty-two, I was lucky enough to be the only South African on an American college campus, studying Creative Writing and trying to figure out what to do with my life (along with every other college student, it seems).
-One chilly Fall day, I signed up for a course that unwittingly changed my life: an in-depth seminar on Jack Kerouac.
+When I was twenty-two, I was lucky enough to be the only South African on an American college campus, studying creative writing and trying to figure out what to do with my life (along with every other college student, it seems).
+One chilly fall day, I signed up for a course that unwittingly changed my life: an in-depth seminar on Jack Kerouac.

-I had read On the Road, of course, and loved Kerouac’s firey writing style – I had even copied out one of his quotes to stick on my bedroom wall as a reminder to live in full colour:
+I had read On the Road, of course, and loved Kerouac’s fiery writing style – I had even copied out one of his quotes to stick on my bedroom wall as a reminder to live in full colour:

 “The only people for me are the mad ones: the ones who are mad to live, mad to talk, mad to be saved, desirous of everything at the same time, the ones who never yawn or say a commonplace thing, but burn, burn, burn like fabulous yellow Roman candles exploding like spiders across the stars and in the middle you see the blue centerlight pop and everybody goes “Awww!”

 But still something gnawed at me, something more intense than the usual college malaise… I could not decide which of two directions to take my life in.
 At the time, I was a joint Creative Writing and Theater major, having come halfway across the world to America purely to follow my dream of becoming a movie star.
 I imagined that through movies I could change lives, having witnessed the transformative power of a two-hour reprieve from reality.
 But at the same time, the books I read, immersed in my college career, offered me something so much more meaningful – life-changing that lasted beyond the end credits.